amfairley/nunisi/README.md

 **Access required**<br>
 On certain pages, the view only loads the page if the user is a superuser or is logged in depending on the requiremnet.

+**env.py**<br>
+All sensitive values such as passcodes and secret keys were kept in an env.py file and added to the .gitignore in order to prevent them being posted online.
+An example of the setup of my env.py can be found [here](/env_example.txt) to help set up yours.

 ### Defensive Programming

 **Password confirmation**<br>